TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 );
 ~~~

-Once this is done, go ahead and run `npm start` and check out both routes: the home route `/` and the profile route `/profile` It works!
+Once this is done, go ahead and run `npm run dev` and check out both routes: the home route `/` and the profile route `/profile` It works!
 But what is happening here?

 1. We import `createBrowserRouter` and `RouterProvider` from React Router.
 2. `createBrowserRouter` is used to create the configuration for a router by simply passing arguments in the form of an array of routes.